benitomartin/de-hotel-reviews/dbt/README.md

 The country model contains a field wehere to add the country in core and in staging

 dbt build willl run all, tests and models

+# Create environment

+Name it Production and use as dataset dbt_hotels_all_prod.
+Create this schema in advance in BQ in europe-west6

+Create job dbt build and run the job
+Then go to account settings, project and under artifacts add the documentation, so we have a link to documentaion above